input-output-hk/ouroboros-network-ops/README.md

 deleted bucket since AWS might take some time to recognize that bucket was deleted.~~

-After having run the terraform configuration, you have to manually get the public ips for each machine and add them to the nixops network configuration file (inside folder `dev-deployer-nixops`.
+After having run the terraform configuration, you have to manually get the public ips for each machine and add them to the `machine-ips.nix` file.
 Then you should create a new nixops network and deploy it with `nixops create -d my-network network.nix` after `nixops deploy -d my-network`.
 You should be able to get the IPs for each regions by running the following command:

 `terraform show -json | jq '.values.root_module.child_modules[].resources[].values | "\(.availability_zone) : \(.public_ip)"' | grep -v "null : null"`